 Bische’s protégé smiled feebly, but soon his eyes drifted back to the window.
 Larry stared at him, amazed.
 Solved the problem without breaking a sweat.
 But, man, what is eating this kid?

 Mitch had arrived at class determined to pay attention and just lose himself in the schoolwork.
-He’d spent the past two weeks making that vow at the start of every one of his classes.
-But the outcome tended to be the same regardless of how hard he tried to focus.
-His mind would drift away, back to Cheyenne Mountain and the photon gateway, to the blue plasma grid with its bright, orange-ringed portals, and to the joy he’d felt riding on the backs of photons to new, exciting places via a device he and his friends Dean and Wayne had built.
+He’d spent the past two weeks making that vow at the start of every one of his classes, but every time it turned out the same regardless of how hard he tried to focus.
+His mind would drift away, back to Cheyenne Mountain and the photon gateway, to the blue plasma grid with its bright, orange-ringed portals, and to the joy he’d felt riding on the backs of photons to new, exciting places via a device he had built with Dean and Wayne.

-But with the flip of a switch, the gateway was gone—shut down by its original creator as a necessary step to save the world from a mad man.
-When Mitch’s mind reached this memory, his stomach would knot, and he’d find himself dropped inside a well of sorrow.
-His great invention, the Jump!GO—a miniaturized version of the Canopy, the one thing he’d built that could improve the world—had instead hurt his friends, gotten him imprisoned, been stolen by an assassin, and nearly triggered a war with North Korea.
-His strength of spirit evaporated and he would spiral down, deep into the well, to a place no lecture could reach.
-Before he knew it, whatever class he’d been in ended and he’d shuffle on to the next one, vowing again to pay attention, only again to start to drift, his depression on repeat.
+But with the flip of a switch, the gateway was gone—shut down by its original creator as a necessary step to save the world from a madman.
+His great invention, the Jump!GO—a miniaturized version of the Canopy—should have brought him fame and improved the world.
+Instead it hurt his friends, got him imprisoned, was stolen by an assassin, and nearly triggered a war with North Korea.
+Whenever Mitch’s mind reached that memory, his stomach would knot, his strength of spirit would evaporate, and he’d find himself dropped inside a well of sorrow, to a place no lecture could reach.
+Before long, whatever class he was in would end and he’d shuffle on to the next one, vowing again to pay attention, only again to start to drift, his depression on repeat.

-Larry Knight nearly disrupted his funk.
+Today, Larry Knight nearly disrupted his funk.
 Big, broad, and booming, Larry was a magnetic speaker and hard to ignore.
-Though it was the end of the day, Mitch managed to stay with the lecture up until Larry “magically” captured the particle.
-Beside him, Dean laughed, then scoffed.
-He leaned toward Mitch and whispered, “Try riding that to Cheyenne Mountain.”
+Though it was the end of the day, Mitch had managed to stay with the lecture up until Larry “magically” captured the particle.
+Beside him, Dean had laughed then, with a scoff, he’d leaned toward Mitch and whispered, “Try riding that to Cheyenne Mountain.”

-And just like that, Mitch’s descent down the stairs of his mental basement began anew.
+And just like that, Mitch’s descent down the stairs of his mental basement had begun anew.
 Dean had been trying to make a joke, but his underlying anger since their return from Colorado Springs made every word out of his mouth sound like a prelude to a fight.
-At least it sounded that way to Mitch.
-So, he returned to the window, letting the voices of his classmates fade into the background, and thought back on better days.
+At least they sounded that way to Mitch.
+So, he’d returned to the window, letting the voices of his classmates fade into the background while he thought back on better days.

-He could smell the nachos and burgers of Sutter’s Pub in Seattle, the musky oil and exhaust fumes from the New York subway, the moldy pier platforms on the Embarcadero.
-Images and sensations to warm his heart.
-But he made the mistake of closing his eyes, and the assassin, Geomi, was there, firing his gun at Dean.
-The burning husk of the North Korean spy headquarters filled his vision, the soot-covered faces of their friends Jin and Chung appeared, and though he was happy to see them alive, he felt like he would drown in guilt.
+He could smell the nachos and burgers of Sutter’s Pub in Seattle, the musky oil and exhaust fumes from the New York subway, the moldy pier platforms on the Embarcadero, all images and sensations to warm his heart.
+Then he made the mistake of closing his eyes, and the assassin, Geomi, was there, firing his gun at Dean.
+The burning husk of the North Korean spy headquarters filled his vision; the soot-covered faces of their friends Jin and Chung appeared; and though he was happy to see them alive, he felt like he would drown in guilt.
 He longed for those early days of the Jump!Go, when firing up the plasma grid meant good food, fun times, and only a little adventure.
-It was exhilarating and frightening.
-He felt powerful and powerless.
-He wanted to go back to the good times but was too scared to consider how they ever could.
+It had been exhilarating and frightening.
+He’d felt both powerful and powerless.
+He wanted so badly to go back with his friends to the good times but was too scared to consider how they ever could.
 He missed it and hated it.
-It was too much, too much.
+It was too much too much.
 Will there be no end to the pain?

 “Hey, Mitch, buddy!”